alextanhongpin/components-design/01-intro.md

 5. Layouts are part of `static components`, and are normally responsive grids.
 Can also be header-footer layout, main, aside, card deck, and list holder.
 6. When designing, it is important to extract parts that are reusable early.
 7. Standardization in design is important.
-8. Color scheme, typography, sizing, layouts, positional properties and styles can be standardized.
+8. Color scheme, typography, sizing, layouts, positional properties and styles should be standardized.
+Together they make up the visual brand of a company/product.

 CSS Tips
 1. Use a standardized naming pattern like BEM (Block-Element-Modifier) or Atomic CSS to avoid conflicts in classnames.
 2. Manage white spaces well.
 3. Place positional css (top, left e.t.c) only in the wrapper elements.
 Placing it in the component will discourage usability, as the components might be rendered differently in different pages.
 4. Do not hardcode the width and height - components should fit to parent width.